rudidude86/gura-lang.github.io/documents/Syntax.md

   It owns an Identifier expression `a` as its car element and three Identifier expressions `x`, `y` and `z` as its indices.

-How an `Indexer` expression behaves in Interpreter's evaluation and assignment stage depends on what instance the car element returns.

-If car's instance is of `list` type:

-* **Evaluation:** the expression seeks the list's content at specified positions by indices.
-* **Assignment:** modifies or adds the list's content at specified positions by indices.

-In these cases, indices values are expected to be of `number` type.

-If car's instance is of `dict` type:

-* **Evaluation:** the expression seeks the dictionary's content using indices as the keys.
-* **Assignment:** modifies or adds the dictionary's values associated with specified keys by indices.

-In these cases, indices values are expected to be of `number`, `string` or `symbol` type.

 ### {{ page.chapter }}.3.15.
 Caller